The-Balance-FFXIV/balance-static/content/jobs/casters/black-mage/advanced-non-standard-blm-guide.md

 #### Example mod JP opener dummy sequence

-Sequence: <https://xivanalysis.com/fflogs/2rDpT3GHnBL14Pbm/2/1> 2066 sps, ~2:20 minutes.
+Sequence: <https://xivanalysis.com/fflogs/2rDpT3GHnBL14Pbm/2/1> 2066 SpS, ~2:20 minutes.
 Note the last few fire lines rely on a late or no T3 proc from the 4th T3.

 #### Example E11S phase 1 sequence

-Sequence: <https://xivanalysis.com/fflogs/BRDckdwWyzr3qYM2/18/1>  30 F4s + 9 Despairs, 2030 sps.
+Sequence: <https://xivanalysis.com/fflogs/BRDckdwWyzr3qYM2/18/1>  30 F4s + 9 Despairs, 2030 SpS.

 The first Transpose and F3 can be timed to instant cast the F3 (or maybe a slow F3 into 4xF4), which is a slight gain over slow casting it.
 However, doing so would make aligning later ticks harder, which is why I opted for this.
 In the end, with a specific phase timing like E11S P1, the exact lines don’t matter as much as the overall number of casts within the same spell speed.
 Do note that this sequence also likely requires a static setting to accomplish.